alan-turing-institute/dce-community/Newsletters/README.md

-This is Data-Centric engineering newsletters archive
+This is Data-Centric Engineering community's newsletters archive.
+Feel free to contact us if for more details.